FusionPixelStudio/dvr-escape-game/README.md

 ## Playing the Game

+This game must be played in a Fusion Comp with at least a MediaOut node.
+The best way to achieve this is to drag a "fusion composition" from the Effects panel on the edit page and enter the comp from there.
+Now launch the script from: `Workflow/Scripts/Asher Roland 1000 Subs/The DVR Escape Game`

 After launching the game, you will be greeted with the game loading in piece by piece then the textbox will popup with instructions on how to play and your objective.

 ![Image of Davinci Resolve Escape Room Intro](./imgs/Screenshot%202025-01-16%20194604.png "The Escape Game Intro")